evolution-gaming/recruitment/backend/GameServer.md

 * Key design decisions made, especially if you considered multiple options
 * How to test and - if applicable - launch the solution (unless it uses the standard approach by the standard build tool).

+We do not require the documentation to be verbose or lengthy - short descriptions are acceptable, and details can be discussed on the interview.

 ### Submission process